AmingAndrei/violence.website/content/species/mosaics/vectors.md

 [[index|...]]/[[species]]/[[mosaics]]/vectors.md

-Vectors are specialized functional abilities or protocols utilized by Mosaics, enabling them to perform enhanced or anomalous actions beyond their standard capabilities.
-These abilities are activated and modulated through neural signalling mechanisms, which modify the operational behaviour of Voxel supercells on both individual and colony-wide levels.
+Vectors are specialised abilities utilised by Mosaics, enabling them to perform enhanced or anomalous actions beyond their standard capabilities.
+These abilities are activated and modulated through neural signalling mechanisms, which modify the operational behaviour of Voxel supercells on both individual and colony-wide levels, being partially influenced by the Imago.
 Vectors function as software-like instructions, determining how Voxel matter behaves.

 Operational Requirements

 The use of Vectors is dependent upon the presence of Varium.
-Varium functions as a stabilizing catalyst, allowing the neural encoding of Vector instructions to be processed and converted into usable formats, stored for later deployment, and enhanced post-creation by subjecting the stored Vector to additional processing with further Varium input.
+Varium functions as a stabilising catalyst, allowing the neural encoding of Vector instructions to be processed and converted into usable formats.

 Vector Taxonomy

 Vectors are broadly classified into two distinct types:
 - Root Vectors:
     - Individually unique and encoded at the point of origin.
-    - Typically represent highly specialized, powerful functions, often directly tied to the entity's structural or cognitive identity.
+    - Typically represent highly specialised, powerful functions, often directly tied to the entity's structural or cognitive identity.
     - Root Vectors are non-transferrable.
 - Branch Vectors:
     - Common-use protocols.
     - Generally less powerful than Root Vectors, but significantly more flexible and adaptable.
-    - Can be installed, removed, and upgraded with relative ease.
+    - Can be transferred, removed, upgraded and learned with relative ease.

 ► ln --context<br>
 └── /[[varium]]/